 Australia's native forests are dominated by eucalypts (77 per cent), followed by acacias (8 per cent) and melaleucas (5 per cent).

-About half of Australia's plantations is exotic softwood (predominantly Pinus radiata), while the other half is hardwood (predominantly eucalypt species such as Eucalyptus globulus).
+Australia's plantations consist of 1.1 million hectares of exotic softwood (predominantly Pinus radiata), and 0.7 million hectares of hardwood (predominantly eucalypt species such as Eucalyptus globulus).

 Climate and soil properties broadly determine the distribution of forest types and classes across Australia, although other factors, especially fire frequency and intensity, are important.